What is your background?

 What aspirations still lie ahead of you?

 To lead the BCPS community in a process of continual reflection and improvement to ensure the children are well prepared for their lives in our rapidly evolving world.

 What occupies your time outside school hours?

-If you weren’t a primary teacher, how do you think you’d be spending your days?
+If you weren’t a Principal, how do you think you’d be spending your days?